UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 On arrival day, ensure utility safety by performing an initial sweep, documenting meter readings, and locating critical shutoffs.

 Setting up utilities in a new home as a veteran involves more than just flipping a switch.
-On moving day, you need to verify that everything is working safely and correctly.
-These tactics help you catch issues early.
+The moment you unlock the door at your new duty station, execute the following imperative commands to protect yourself from unfair billing and future headaches:

-Take clear photos of the gas, water, and electric meters immediately upon arrival.
-These photos serve as proof of the exact usage reading when you took possession of the property.
-If the utility company accidentally bills you for the previous tenant’s usage, these time-stamped photos will be your best defense to get the charges removed.
+• Photograph the meters immediately.
+Take clear, time-stamped photos of your gas, water, and electric meters before moving any boxes inside.
+If the utility company accidentally bills you for the previous tenant’s usage, these photos are your definitive proof to get the charges removed.

 Infographic showing a couple discussing long-term home efficiency and support strategies.